Skip to main content

 git push origin main

-git push -u origin main # Set it as default upstream
+git push -u origin main # Set upstream so you can just type 'git push' next time

-git pull origin main # Download and merge
+git pull origin main # Fetch + merge

-git pull --rebase origin main # Download and rebase (cleaner)
+git pull --rebase origin main # Fetch + rebase (keeps history cleaner)

 git fetch origin